-During 2021, OneFamily developed the supporting information on their website to provide policyholders with a greater awareness of the options they have in accessing and utilising their funds, and what things they should be considering as part of this.
-This includes a series of case studies created to provide examples of potential scenarios which may resonate with the membership, and there are also FAQs, including an explanation of lifestyling.
-The GAA is pleased to see this additional material made available to policyholders, and reflects one of the challenges that was raised in our report last year.
+The OneFamily website highlights an awareness of the options policyholders have in accessing and utilising their funds, and what they should be considering as part of this.
+This includes a series of case studies created to provide examples of potential scenarios which may resonate with the members, and there is also a FAQ section that includes an explanation of lifestyling.